MoSadri/Thesis_2023/README.md

 | Configuration for scenario 2 | 9000 women, 500 black, 200 trans, 150 gay, 150 lesbian |
 | Configuration for scenario 3 | 3300 black, 3300 women, 2800 trans, 100 gay, 500 lesbian |

-> [!NOTE]
 > **Results**
->
-To derive the results, we calculate the performance metrics using the FP, FN, TN, and TP values, based on the official formulas presented in Chapter 4 of the research.
+> The results table presented summarizes the performance metrics obtained after running cross-validation on different target groups.
+To replicate this table:

+1. Run python run_cross_validation.py to perform cross-validation and output the metrics for each fold.
+2. Collect these metrics and calculate the average for each one across all folds.
+3. Manually compile these averages into the results table format as shown.

 | Scenario   | Target Group | Accuracy | Precision (Hate) | Recall (Hate) | F1 Score (Hate) |
 |------------|--------------|----------|-------------------|---------------|-----------------|